A tensor decomposition algorithm for large ODEs with conservation laws: Ordinary differential equations

-Generally, the opposite is not true: a linear function may persist even if the detecting vector does not belong to the co-kernel of $A$.
-However, in many practical examples (Fokker-Planck, Schroedinger equations), it is the property $A^*c = 0$ (or $A^*=-A$) that available at the problem formulation stage.
-So, we will focus on these stronger conditions, and investigate how they can be brought into the Galerkin projection.

-An abstract model reduction may be written as follows.
-Given an orthogonal set of columns $X \in \C^{N \times r}$, $X^*X=I$, one considers instead of the large system \eqref{eq:ode} a reduced ODE,
+An abstract Galerkin reduction can be written as follows.
+Given an orthogonal set of columns $X \in \C^{N \times r}$, $X^*X=I$, we replace the large system \eqref{eq:ode} by a reduced ODE\footnote{for simplicity, we consider the time-invariant ODE in this section.},

 Numerical treatment of this equation is cheap if the basis size is small, $r \ll N$.
 The approximate solution of the initial problem \eqref{eq:ode} writes as $\tilde x(t) = X v(t)\approx x(t)$.
-Many approaches exist to determine the basis sets $X$, see e.g. the reviews \cite{antoulas-modredsurvey-2001,benner-modredsurvey-2014}.
-The well-known Krylov method for the computation of the matrix exponential \cite{moler-expm-2003} belongs to this class as well.
-Another celebrated technique is the Proper Orthogonal Decomposition \cite{lumley-turbulent-1967,sirovich-turbulence-1987,kerschen-pod-2005,nouy-modred-2010}, which extracts principal components from a set of \emph{snapshots} $\{x(t_j)\}_{j=1}^J$ using the singular value decomposition.
+Many approaches exist to determine the basis sets $X$, see e.g. \cite{antoulas-modredsurvey-2001,benner-modredsurvey-2014}.
+The Krylov method for the computation of the matrix exponential \cite{moler-expm-2003} belongs to this class as well.
+Another celebrated technique is the Proper Orthogonal Decomposition (POD) \cite{lumley-turbulent-1967,sirovich-turbulence-1987,kerschen-pod-2005,nouy-modred-2010}, which extracts principal components from a set of \emph{snapshots} $\{x(t_j)\}_{j=1}^{\I}$ using the singular value decomposition.

-The accuracy $\|x-\tilde x\|$ of the reduced model depends on the approximation quality of the basis set.
-In this paper, we employ the alternating tensor product optimization scheme to calculate a sequence of bases similar to the proper orthogonal decomposition adaptively, and both the implementation and the convergence properties will be discussed in Section \ref{sec:tensor}.
-However, an invariant linear function of the solution can be preserved under the Galerkin projection independently on the particular basis.
+The accuracy $\|x-\tilde x\|$ of the reduced model depends on the approximation capacity of the basis set.
+In this paper, we employ a tensor product algorithm, which is similar to POD but computes both the basis and the reduced solution adaptively without solving the large original problem.
+Most importantly, it belongs to the Galerkin projection framework \eqref{eq:ode_red}.
+Here we show how to preserve first and second order invariants with an arbitrary Galerkin basis.

-Suppose we are given vectors $C = $, such that $A^* C=0$.
-Let us include them into the basis: we concatenate $C$ and $X$, and perform the orthogonalization,
+Suppose we are given vectors $C = $ such that $A^* C=0$.
+Let us \emph{expand} the basis by concatenating $C$ and $X$ and orthogonalizing the result,

 Since the first $M$ columns of $\hat X$ belong to the kernel of $A^*$, the reduced matrix writes